suji@maierlawgroup.com

 Investigation cost estimates:

 While investigation costs can vary greatly, we happily partner with our clients to decide what cost-saving measures can be used without compromising the quality or integrity of the investigation.
-We’ll advise you on the best type of report for your particular situation, but we generally write shorter reports (5-10 single spaced pages) because we find they are more user-friendly and cost less.
+We’ll advise you on the best type of report for your particular situation, but we generally write shorter reports (5-10 single spaced pages) because we find they are more user-friendly and cost dramatically less than more standard reports that most investigators draft, and often have unnecessary summaries of testimony, etc. that drive up costs and aren’t necessarily even read!
+We will provide you with notes of the interviews and often transcriptions of them if you wish, instead of summarizing each interaction and running up the bill.
+We are extremely mindful of costs with those companies that need to watch every dime, and recommend a weekly check in regarding costs for those clients that are very cost-sensitive as there are measures we can take to strategically reduce time spent.
 Based on our experience, investigations typically cost:

-• $5,000 to $10,000 for 1-5 people to interview, up to ~30 pages of documents to review, plus a short report or outline of findings (without a report, the amount is generally closer to $5K).
+• $5,000 to $10,000 for up to eight shortish (hour or less) interviews in a straightforward, single or double issue investigation, up to ~30 pages of documents to review, plus a short report or outline of findings (without a report, the amount is generally closer to $5K).
 Assuming the employer can make everyone available within a few days of request for an interview, the investigation can often be completed in 1-2 weeks (including report).

-• $10,000 to $20,000 for 5-10 people to interview, up ~50 pages of documents to review, plus an executive summary report.
-Assuming that the employer can make everyone available within a few days of request for an interview, the investigation can often be completed in 2-4 weeks (including report).
+• $10,000 to $20,000 for 10 plus people to interview, up ~50 pages of documents to review, plus an executive summary report.
+Without the report, we can sometimes complete the investigation in under the $10K range.
+Assuming that the employer can make everyone available within a few days of request for an interview, the investigation can often be completed in 1-3 weeks (including report).

 • $20,000 and above for workplace assessments (as opposed to a few discrete issues), many people to interview, and a full written report.
 Assuming that the employer can make everyone available within a few days of request for an interview, the investigation can often be completed in 3-6 weeks (including report), more for a (rare) 30-50 page report.